gvwilson/fiction/iffy/index.md

 A pillar of dust climbed toward the sky above Rothera as klaxons began to blare.

-The portable railgun on the pier spun through a hundred and eighty degrees.
+The railgun on the pier spun a hundred and eighty degrees.
 *Crack!*
-A jacketed steel slug took one of the Marines in the chest, throwing his lifeless body back twenty meters.
+A jacketed steel slug hit one of the Marines squarely in the chest, throwing his suddenly lifeless body back ten meters.
 The other Marine jerked from side to side as her exoskeleton's defenses took control.
 The railgun tracked her,
 twitching left left left right left right *crack!*
-The slug took her leg off at the knee, spinning her around in a full circle.
+The slug hit her in the knee,
+spinning her around in a full circle.
 She toppled over the edge of the pier and into the harbor.

 Wales grabbed Iffy and pulled her back around the corner as a pair of drones shed their gossamer wings and plummeted toward the railgun.
-Iffy heard a *crack!* as the railgun shot down one of the drones and then a crash as the other one hit it.
+Iffy heard a *crack!* as the railgun shot one of them down and then a crash as the other one hit it.
 "Affin' hell," she swore.
 She yanked a life preserver off the wall